A note on the Dirac operator with Kirchoff-type vertex conditions on noncompact metric graphs: Self-adjointness and spectrum

 \begin{prop} Let $\cG$ be a graph with two \emph{terminal edges} incident at the same vertex $\rm{v}\in\cK$.
 Then $\lambda=\pm mc^2$ are eigenvalue of the operator $\cD$ (defined by Definition \ref{defi-dirac}). \end{prop}

 \begin{remark} For simplicity we prove the result for the case depicted in Figure \ref{fig-grafoterminal}, which is the simplest one having the property stated above.
-The same proof applies to more general graphs satisfying such condition, simply considering spinors which vanish identically on all the edges except on the two terminal edges. \end{remark}
+The same proof applies to more general graphs provided that they present at least two terminal edges, simply considering spinors which vanish identically everywhere except on the two terminal edges. \end{remark}

-\begin{proof}[Proof of Proposition \ref{prop-threshold}] First, identity the bounded edges of the graph in Figure \ref{fig-grafoterminal} with the compact intervals $I_j=[0,\ell_j], j=1,2$, and the common vertex with $0$.
+\begin{proof}[Proof of Proposition \ref{prop-threshold}] First, identify the bounded edges of the graph in Figure \ref{fig-grafoterminal} with the compact intervals $I_j=[0,\ell_j], j=2,3$, and the common vertex with $0$.

 Let $\lambda=mc^2$.
 Then, equations \eqref{eigenequation1} and \eqref{eigenequation2} read